 There were 6 steps leading up to the entrance with no railings for House to hold on to, and Matt instinctively stretched out his hand a bit when he saw House struggling.

-House glared at him, "I will hit you."
+House glared at him and lifted his cane, "I will hit you."

 Matt grinned, "You have changed, and yet you haven't."

 "I'd better go and find out where room 62A is, I'm supposed to give a talk in 30 minutes."

 "I've got a meeting with a client", Matt said, " I don't think I'll be finished before you leave for the hotel, and then for the airport.
 You leave at 2:15, right?"

 Matt grabbed a business card and a pen, and wrote his phone number on the back before handing the card to House.